pombreda/lepl/doc-src/intro-4.rst

    above.

-   If the order is critical you can control LEPL's optimisations by giving an explicit configuration.
+   If the order is critical you can control LEPL's optimisations by giving an explicit :ref:`configuration`.

-There's an easy fix for this, which is to explicitly say that the parser must match the entire output (`Eos() <api/redirect.html#lepl.functions.Eos>`_ matches "end of string" or "end of stream").
+There's an easy fix for this (but see comments on efficiency below), which is to explicitly say that the parser must match the entire output (`Eos()
+<api/redirect.html#lepl.functions.Eos>`_ matches "end of string" or "end of
+stream").
 This works because the sequence described above fails (as some input remains), so the next alternative is tried (which in this case would be the ``mul`` in ``group2``, since ``group1`` has run out of alternatives).